Dignitas (non-profit organisation): Patient criteria

+Preparation

 The person who wishes to die attends two private consultations (separated by time) with several Dignitas personnel in addition to an independent medical doctor who assesses the evidence provided by the patient in advance.
 Legally admissible proof that the person wishes to die is also created in the form of a signed affidavit countersigned by independent witnesses.
 If a patient is physically unable to sign a document, a short video of the patient is made in which they are asked to confirm their identity, that they wish to die, and that their decision is made of their own free will, without persuasion or coercion.
 This evidence of informed consent remains private and is preserved only for use in any possible legal dispute.

-Finally, a few minutes before the lethal overdose is provided, the person is once again reminded that taking the overdose will kill them.
+Finally, a few minutes before the lethal overdose is provided, the person is once again reminded that taking the overdose will end their life.
 Additionally, they are asked several times whether they want to proceed, or take some time to consider the matter further.
 This gives the person the opportunity to stop the process at any time.
 However, if at this point the person states that they are determined to proceed, a lethal overdose is provided and ingested.